telerik/kendo-ui-core/docs/controls/data-management/treelist/how-to/show-tooltip.md

 # Show Extra Information in Tooltip

-Sometimes you might need to show additional information about an entry in a Kendo UI TreeList.
+Your project might require you to show additional information about an entry in the TreeList.

-A possible way to achieve this behavior is to use a Kendo UI Tooltip that displays the information when the user hovers with the mouse over the TreeList node.
+To achieve this behavior, use a Kendo UI Tooltip that displays the information when the user hovers with the mouse over the TreeList node.

-The example below demonstrates how to customize the information displayed in the Tooltip depending on the respective data item fields.
+The following example demonstrates how to customize the information displayed in the Tooltip depending on the respective data item fields.

 ###### Example